Gestational Age Calculator: How Far Along Am I?

 How this calculator works

-This tool estimates gestational age today, days until the estimated due date, and a trimester label.
-It follows standard obstetric dating rules used in clinical practice.
+This tool estimates gestational age today, the estimated due date, and the trimester.
+It follows standard obstetric dating conventions described in the sources below.

 Primary dating methods

-- Ultrasound GA + scan date: If an ultrasound reported GA (weeks + days) on a scan date, the tool derives the EDD from that GA, then computes GA today by date differences.
+• Ultrasound GA + scan date: If an ultrasound reported GA (weeks + days) on a scan date, the tool derives the EDD from that GA, then computes GA today.
 Early ultrasound is generally preferred over LMP when they disagree meaningfully.

 What we show